achariam/achariam.github.com/dad.md

   </figcaption>
 </figure>

 While he could have easily followed a similar path of his role model parents, he wanted to figure out how to do it his own way—and he sure did.
-Growing up in the 1940's as a rambunctious middle kid surrounded with a healthy dose of western films, James Dean, and equally lively siblings he managed to develop a strong sense of wonder, playful mischief and above all wanderlust.
+Growing up in the 1940's as a rambunctious middle kid surrounded with a healthy dose of western films, James Dean, and equally lively siblings he managed to develop a strong sense of wonder, playful mischief and wanderlust.

 <figure>
   <img src="/assets/img/dad/wildwest.png" alt="Dad dressed up for work as a cowboy."/>
   <figcaption>
-    My dad all dressed up to host a wild west themed event at his hotel.
+    My dad all dressed up to host a wild west themed event for his hotel.
   </figcaption>
 </figure>

 To quell this fire in the next chapter of his life, he set out traveling across the world.
 He spent his 20's covering most of the major continents as a student backpacker going as far as Istanbul to Copenhagen.
 He finally settled down, living several years in London and then Germany and became so fluent in German that he was able to work as a tour guide while studying.

 By now, he had spent years building a promising life for himself abroad but gave it all up the moment he got a letter from his mom saying that his father's health had taken a turn for the worse.
-His main driving force of putting family above everything else kicked in; he sold all his worldly possessions and immediately returned home on the next flight.
+His main driving force of putting family above everything else kicked in; he sold everything he owned and immediately returned home on the next flight.

 <figure>
   <img src="/assets/img/dad/copper.png" alt="A feature on the art of my father."/>